Malaysian Bahá’í News/Volume 8/Issue 4/Text

 From tourist to pioneer[edit]

 Rita Patrick a young American girl was visiting Thailand just a few months ago when she chanced to meet a Canadian Bahá’í, Victor Greenspoon, at a little eating shop in Chengmai.
-He mentioned the Faith to her and gave her Shirin Fozdar’s address in Bangkok.
+He mentioned the Faith to her and gave her Shirin Fozdar's address in Bangkok.
 Shirin gave her the Message and she accepted it and left on her travels to Hong Kong armed with the address of the Centre.
 Here she met our Malaysian pioneers Teh Teik Hoe and Richard Lee and stayed and deepened and went teaching and was persuaded to attend Winter School in Johore Bahru.
 From that point on, she zoomed skywards.
-Joining a lovely group of Penang youth she went street-teaching in Singapore, consolidating in lpoh, travelled to Songkhla in South Thailand with them, and then really reached a high at the Spiritualisation Course in Kedah Peak.
-From then her plans to return were shelved and she decided to pioneer to Laos, from where she wrote the following
+Joining a lovely group of Penang youth she went street-teaching in Singapore, consolidating in Ipoh, travelled to Songkhla in South Thailand with them, and then really reached a high at the Spiritualisation Course in Kedah Peak.
+From then her plans to return were shelved and she decided to pioneer to Laos, from where she wrote the following letter.

-got into Bangkok I met up with Greg Dahl and he played for one of the largest groups of youth to gather at the Centre.
+.Nothing ever quietens down in this beautiful Bahá’í world does it?
+When I got into Bangkok I met up with Greg Dahl and he played for one of the largest groups of youth to gather at the Centre.
 It was really beautiful.

-Earlier that afternoon we had gone to the Airport to meet Dr. Muhájir.
+Earlier that afternoon we had gone to the Airport to meet Dr. Muhajir.
 In the few days I was in Bangkok waiting for my visa, I met so many Bahá’ís I had heard about before.
-It's like things are really racing to meet a deadline at Riḍván.
+It's like things are really racing to meet a deadline at Ridvan.

 Somewhere along the way I met up with Ferridoun Mishaghian and Kannabran and we made the trip together to Vientiane.
-Almost as soon as we arrived, I walked into a meeting presided over by Dr. Muhájir.
-He really is a true stirrer -— a real quickener of souls.
+Almost as soon as we arrived, I walked into a meeting presided over by Dr. Muhajir.
+He really is a true stirrer a real quickener of souls.
 He told us it was time to move out of the town and get into the villages, "What are all the pioneers doing in Vientiane."
 So then I went back to Bangkok to arrange for my visa, so that I could stay and teach full-time in the villages with Beng Liew.
 I hear that four more pioneers are coming from Malaysia.
-Dr. Muhájir is coming back around Nawruz to check up on us.
+Dr. Muhajir is coming back around Nawruz to check up on us.
 Altogether, things sound really Big and I'm quite excited.
 Now all I have to do is to learn Lao.
 Isn't it thrilling, a few months ago I had never heard of Bahá’í, and now I am helping to fulfil a goal!

-Warmest Bahá’í love, Rita
+step Warmest Bahá’í love,

 MARRIAGES[edit]

-Kedah Mr. K. Muthaya of Sungei Patani was married to Miss Rajati of Bedong on 7-12-72.
 Mr. S. Nagalingam of Bedong and Miss G. Muniammal of U.P.
 Estate were married in Sungei Patani on 27-1-73.

 Sarawak Mr. Robin Chom Win and Miss Connie Helen Mulu were married by Bahá’í rites on September 18th '72 at Kg.
 Temiang Bahá’í Centre Simunjan.